aliafshar/bu/README.md

 ## Variables

-Single line variables are defined with the `=` operator
+Single line variables are defined with the `=` operator, like so:

     myvariable =I am the variable content